truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureStaticRoutes.md

 TrueNAS does not have defined static routes by default but TrueNAS administrators can use the **Static Routes** widget on the **Network** screen to manually enter routes so the router can send packets to a destination network.

-{{< hing info >}}
+{{< hint info >}}
-If you have a monitor and keyboard connected to the system you can use the Console Setup Menu to configure static routes.
+If you have a monitor and keyboard connected to the system you can use the [Console setup menu]({{< relref "SCALE/GettingStarted/Install/ConsoleSetupMenuSCALE.md" }}) to configure static routes during the installation process, but we recommend using the web UI for all configuration tasks.
 {{< /hint >}}

 If you need a static route to reach portions of the network, from the **Network** screen: